mrcode718/toxicapps.home/README.md

 ## 📄 License

 This project is open source.
-Feel free to use and modify as needed.
+Free to use and modify as needed.

 ## 🤝 Contributing